barneyman/RPi-GStreamer-Builder/README.md

 This GStreamer builder for RPi is forked from cxphong/Build-gstreamer-Raspberry-Pi-3(https://github.com/cxphong/Build-gstreamer-Raspberry-Pi-3)

-1. Update for latest Raspbian
+1. Update for latest Raspbian (support Raspberry Pi 4)
 2. Add builder for WEBRTC